d215steinberg/GildedRose-Java/README.md

 ```
 Note that this simple, local refactoring serves both to express intent (Simple Design Rule #2) and to remove duplication (Simple Design Rule #3).

-The loop variable **i** is now used only in Line 7.
+The loop variable **i** is now used only once.
 We can eliminate it entirely (Simple Design Rule #4) by converting our loop to a for-each loop.

 ```java
 public void updateAtEndOfDay() {